 Endovascular surgery is also performed on people who need ongoing dialysis for kidney disease.
 Doctors use it to create a vascular access point for the dialysis machine.

 If you have a vascular condition or disease, endovascular surgery in Las Vegas or Henderson, NV, may be an alternative to other treatments.
-To learn more about the cardiovascular services and doctors at Dignity Health - St. Rose Dominican - Stanford neurosurgery program, call 702.616.4900 or find a neurosurgeon today.
+To learn more about the cardiovascular services and doctors at Dignity Health - St. Rose Dominican hospitals, call (702) 616-4900 or find a neurosurgeon today.

 Endovascular surgery is also known as image-guided vascular surgery because the surgeon uses X-rays and other imaging techniques to see your blood vessels and guide the surgical instruments to the treatment area.